vinay-0913/News-Aggregator-with-Recommendation-System/README.md

     npm run dev
     ```

-### Note - Currently NewsAPI.org only support `us` country news.
+#### Note - Currently NewsAPI.org only support `us` country news.
 So in Country Section, other country news are not returning any news articles.
-You can also your other APIs instead.
+You can also use other APIs instead.